Affiliate links on Android Authority may earn us a commission. Learn more.

 Kids are curious beings with a learning desire, which is why we must support their interests as much as possible.
-Your little one’s newfound enthusiasm for photography could kickstart a life-long hobby or career.
-It could also help them create great memories.
-This is why we have put together a list of the best cameras for kids.
+Your little one’s newfound enthusiasm for photography could kickstart a life-long hobby or career, helping them create great memories.
+So we have put together a list of the best cameras for kids.

-While it is true that trusting expensive gadgets to kids isn’t always the best idea, keep in mind our goal isn’t to show you a list of the cheapest cameras around.
+While it’s true that trusting expensive gadgets to kids isn’t always the best idea, keep in mind our goal isn’t to show you a list of the cheapest cameras around.
 Instead, we promote value.
-We will include some of the best affordable options, as well as shooters with educating and fun features children may find enticing.
+We will include some of the best affordable options and shooters with educating and fun features children may find enticing.
 Ruggedness is another factor to keep in mind, because we all know kids can be destroyers!
 This list of the best cameras for kids should have something for everyone.

 Editor’s note: This list of the best cameras for kids will be regularly updated as new devices launch and older ones are phased out.

-Digital cameras are convenient, but instant cameras could be a much funner alternative.
-The Polaroid Snap is one of the best cameras for kids due to its ability to materialize images right after they have been shot.
+Digital cameras are convenient, but instant cameras could be a more fun alternative.
+The Polaroid Go is one of the best cameras for kids due to its ability to materialize images right after being shot.
 Our only complaint is buying paper for printing can get expensive, and this one has an all-new type of film, so you can’t use older ones.
 It’s super easy to use, though.
 Since it has auto exposure, your kid won’t have to learn all the technicalities to use this camera.
 It also has a timer feature for selfies.

 Polaroid holds a special spot in the photo industry.
-The company was the first to commercialize user-friendly instant cameras, changing the way we look at photography forever.
-Polaroid keeps producing instant cameras, and the OneStep 2 stays true to its roots with a classic design.
-But don’t mistake this for an old camera.
-The Polaroid Originals OneStep 2 has a built-in rechargeable battery that can last 60 days, a powerful flash, and a quality lens.
+The company was the first to commercialize user-friendly instant cameras, changing how we look at photography forever.
+Polaroid keeps producing instant cameras, and the Now+ i-Type model stays true to its roots with a classic yet fun design.

 The Olympus Tough TG-6 has a rugged construction that makes it great for adventure seekers.
-Children can be even tougher on tech, which also makes this one of the best cameras for kids around.
+Children can be even tougher on tech, making this one of the best cameras for kids around.
 It is waterproof (up to 50m), dustproof, shockproof (7ft), crushproof (100kgf), freeze-proof (14°F), and has anti-fog protection.
 The sturdy body protects a 12MP 1/2.3-inch sensor, a 4.5-18mm f/2.0 lens, and a 3-inch monitor.

 The Nikon D3500 is a great starter camera for kids.
 It can also take amazing shots if you are a proficient photographer.
 A previous version of this camera lived in my bag for a couple of years, and though something better would have made my job easier, I liked that the lack of features forced me to learn.
 I made the most of what I had and pushed the camera to its limits.

-This comes with a great 24.2MP APS-C sensor, 11 autofocus points, and Nikon’s F mount, which has a plethora of available lenses.
+This comes with a great 24.2MP APS-C sensor, 11 autofocus points, and Nikon’s F mount, which has many available lenses.
 This will future-proof a kid’s photography experience for quite some time, but it is a bit more expensive at nearly $400 for the body and a kit lens.

 How about a camera phone?

 This list of the best cameras for kids should help you find the right tool for your little ones.
-Each has its pros and cons, and we have covered different price points to fit your individual budget.
-Now go enjoy this new tool with them!
+Each has its pros and cons, and we have covered different price points to fit your budget.
+Now enjoy this new tool with them.